sourcegraph/about/handbook/engineering/distribution/observability/monitoring_architecture.md

   * Most notably, this includes [configuring notifiers and silences](https://docs.sourcegraph.com/admin/observability/alerting) for Sourcegraph alerts
 * Exposes [endpoints for configuration issues, alerts summary statuses, and reverse-proxies Prometheus and Alertmanager](https://sourcegraph.com/search?q=repo:%5Egithub.com/sourcegraph/sourcegraph%24+file:docker-images/prometheus+PathPrefix%28:%5Bpath%5D%29.Handler%28:%5Bhandler%5D%29&patternType=structural)

+## Custom additions

+TODO: how we handle out-of-band metrics, alerts (things we don't ship to customers)

 ## Sourcegraph Cloud

 This section describes how our monitoring stack is used in Sourcegraph Cloud and what customizations we have made.